-Wait, what is CBD?
+Wait, What is CBD?

 Neuropathic pain is most commonly associated with glutamate, the major excitatory neurotransmitter in the nervous system.
 Glutamate pathways are linked to many other neurotransmitter pathways and glutamate receptors are located through the brain and spinal cord.
 Glutamate plays a major role in the regular physiological functions and is responsible for switching your neurons on.
 When dysfunction occurs, this can cause problems for your body, such as trouble sleeping or extended periods of pain.

 Inflammation-based pain expands beyond just neurons.
-Examples of this type of pain include arthritis, headaches, cramps and muscle aches — including those induced by physical activity.
+Examples of this type of pain include arthritis, headaches, cramps, and muscle aches — including those induced by physical activity.

-Simply put, CBD shows tremendous potential as a pain reliever (for neuropathic pain) and an anti-inflammatory, regardless of the cause of inflammation.
+Simply put, CBD for recovery shows tremendous potential as a pain reliever (for neuropathic pain) and an anti-inflammatory, regardless of the cause of inflammation.
 Its benefits come without harming the lining of your stomach or increasing your risk of a stroke or heart attack — we can all agree this is great news!

-How should I use CBD for workout recovery?
+How Should I Use CBD for Workout Recovery?

 As always, we recommend starting a conversation with your doctor if you’re new to CBD or have questions about your current usage.
 If your physician isn’t trained to provide information on the topic, he or she may be able to recommend a specialist.

 There isn’t a hierarchy of formats when it comes to CBD — tinctures aren’t better than gummies, and patches aren’t better than a balm.
 It all depends on what you’re comfortable with and the problem you are trying to solve.
-Are you open to ingesting it or do you prefer applying it topically to your skin?
+Are you open to ingesting CBD for recovery or do you prefer applying it topically to your skin?
 Based on your answer to the previous question and which format(s) you’re willing to try, you can move forward from there.

 With guidance from your doctor, finding the right CBD product and dosage may involve a bit of experimenting to find your sweet spot.
-In terms of dosing, there are many factors that contribute to how much you should take.
+In terms of dosing, many factors contribute to how much you should take.
 We’ve created a general guide to help you find the right dosage for your needs and goals.